 Many of our greatest challenges: poverty, scarcity, disease, wild ecosystem loss, resource wars, climate change will only be resolved by reducing human population to 1 billion.
 Think about that for a moment.
 There is no way to solve these problems without significantly reducing human population.
 Politicians can ameliorate them for a few years, but never solve.
 These threats will only get worse for our children.

 These are students walking out of Ashland High School in Ashland, Oregon on September 20, 2019, to protest government inaction on climate change.
 They know it’s their future.
 Our generation has let them down.
 Teens are beginning to refuse to have children until action is taken on climate change.

-One-child families reduces population naturally without calamity.
+One-child families reduces future population naturally without calamity.
 Wild nature would be released from the choke-hold of much human exploitation.
 There would be a lot more to go around for everyone.
 With a lower population, recycling of housing alone would save untold millions of acres from clear-cutting.
 Water and air would be cleaner.
 Forests, prairies and oceans would heal.
 Biodiversity would return.
 The planet and all life would be healthier.

 Reality would set in if families were allotted fixed housing space and resources for ourselves and all of our decedents.
 The more children we have, the more crowded our homes become and the less there is to go around.

 The fixed home size we all share is called Earth.
 We share it with all forms of life.
 We have far exceeded a sustainable population level and are now in a drawdown spiral mining accumulated surpluses such as topsoil and oil.
 Both are equally valuable and end in the same three letters.
 It is ironic that we use oil to destroy topsoil.